mkohler/cython_swig/README.rst

 .. class:: handout

-    In C, the interface to a function is typically declared in a separate file, a *header* file.
+    In C, the interface to a function is typically declared in a separate file, a HEADER file.
 Here is the header file for our libadder.

-    It has three parts:
-        the *name* of the function,
-        the *types* of the parameters,
-        and the *type* of the return value.
+    It has three parts, the NAME of the function, the TYPES of the parameters, and the TYPE of the return value.

     As you may notice, it consists entirely of information that is also in adder.c.